ConstructBMS/ProjectPlanner/ROADMAP.md

 - Prompt 095: Milestones now display as diamond shapes in Gantt chart (2025-08-08)
 - Prompt 096: Critical path tasks now display as red bars on Gantt timeline (2025-08-08)
 - Prompt 097: Added light grey background shading for weekends on Gantt chart (2025-08-08)
+- Prompt 100: Added horizontal row lines to Gantt for each task (2025-08-08)

 ## 🟡 In Progress